 Please call WarmlyYours (800) 875-5285 for 24/7 installation and technical support if needed.

 Perform and record the first ohm test (instructions are included in the detailed installation guide).
-Use the custom design or Flex Roll sheet to plot your path.
+Use your custom installation plan to plot your path.
 Begin closest to the thermostat location and utilize a wire down/mesh up configuration as much as possible.
 Following the design plan, cut the fiberglass mesh with scissors to create "panels".
+Be careful to NEVER cut the heating cable.
 Position the panels around fixtures using cuts and turns to accommodate the system design layout and proper room coverage.
-NEVER cut the floor heating system's wires - cut the mesh only.

 Allow the first layer of mortar or self-leveling cement to cure before installing the tile.
 To install the tile, apply a second layer of thinset with a 1/4" square notched trowel.
 Perform and record the third ohm test.

-TIP: Experienced installers may wish to combine steps 2 and 3 by covering the mesh and installing the tile with thinset in one step.
+Tip: Experienced installers may wish to combine steps 2 and 3 by covering the mesh and installing the tile with thinset in one step.
 A 3/8" square notched trowel is recommended for a one-step installation.

 The final step in installing your DIY heated floor is wiring it to your home's electrical system.
 A licensed, certified electrician should wire the system to your home as well as to the thermostat.
 It can be installed in a double-gang wall box with a single mud ring.
-Allow proper thinset cure time as recommended by the manufacturer (typically 7-10 days) before powering up the WarmlyYours radiant floor heating system.
+Allow proper thinset cure time as recommended by the manufacturer (typically 7-10 days) before powering up the WarmlyYours radiant floor-heating system.

-With WarmlyYours DIY floor heating systems, you can add a luxurious warmth to your home.
+With WarmlyYours DIY radiant floor heating systems, you can add luxurious warmth to your home.
 Radiant flooring is no longer out of reach; with TempZone™ floor heating systems, you can forget about feeling the chill.
 If you're not comfortable installing the systems yourself, fear not-contractors and electricians can get the job done for you.